Data-driven modeling is an innovative process that enables you to analyze existing data earlier and faster.

 When using DDM, Version, Measure and Time dimension types are added by default when the dimension is created.
 You can see the type attributed in the Advanced section of the Dimension Properties in Modeler.
 For a time dimension, the Time Editor becomes available by default in Modeler and the hierarchy of the dimension elements is modified to match the Time Editor settings.

 A DDM process generates Version, Measure and Time-type dimensions with two predefined global subsets: *All and *Base.

 Below are the requirements for the data-driven modeling procedure.

-In order to use „Data Driven Modeling“ in an environment with Windows Single Sign On please read the article “SSO Windows Configuration“.
+To use DDM in an environment with Windows Single Sign-On, see the article SSO Windows Configuration.

-A user requires delete rights (D) on the following rights objects: database, cube, dimension, dimension element, cell data, ste_files, ste_etl, and ste_reports.
+A user requires delete (D) rights on the following rights objects: database, cube, dimension, dimension element, cell data, ste_files, ste_etl, and ste_reports.